I-TECH-UW/deploymentscript/README.md

 # deploymentscript
-Run the command `./install_ansible.sh` in the root folder
+1. Run the command `./install_ansible.sh` in the root folder of this project
+2. Update the {{ansible_user}} of your machine in the inventory (Run `whoami` in the terminal to know your username)
+3. Run the command `ansible-playbook -i inventory/inventory.ini cdi/initial_deployment.yml` to start the server
+4. Once OpenMRS has started run command `ansible-playbook -i inventory/inventory.ini cdi/initial_deployment.yml` to restart sigdep (This is currently necessary due to the changing OpenCR.
+Do this after updating the correct OpenCR link)